abideenml/LightAgents/README.md

 2024-08-03
 ----------
-Finished the document processing pipeline test and started to implement "Arxiv Researcher" ,a test pipeline , to utilize the Rag tools incombination with mem0 agent.
+finished the document processing pipeline test and started to implement "Arxiv Researcher" ,a test pipeline , to utilize the Rag tools incombination with mem0 agent.

 2024-08-02
 ----------
-Created functions to save make dense embeddings via hugging face models and sparse vectors using fastembed library and to store these vectors in qdrant.
+created functions to save make dense embeddings via hugging face models and sparse vectors using fastembed library and to store these vectors in qdrant.
 Also made functions to implement hybrid search or hybrid search.

 2024-08-01
 ----------
-Created functions to help extract information from any document , process them into chunks , utilized gpt-4o model to gather information about images present in the documents and insert this information instead of the image url.
+created functions to help extract information from any document , process them into chunks , utilized gpt-4o model to gather information about images present in the documents and insert this information instead of the image url.

 2024-07-28
 ----------
-Implement various functions to calculate tokens through models available at hugging face and tiktoken.
+implement various functions to calculate tokens through models available at hugging face and tiktoken.

 2024-08-23
 ----------
-Used "https://github.com/mem0ai/mem0" to create a new agent class "mem0-agent" which utilizes the dynamic memory provided by mem0.
+used "https://github.com/mem0ai/mem0" to create a new agent class "mem0-agent" which utilizes the dynamic memory provided by mem0.

 2024-08-20
 ----------